CristeaTeodorAndrei/CubeSat/README.md

 The OBSW was developed in Python, and the operating system on which the software runs is Raspberian. <br>
 The following optimizations have been made to improve overall system performance:

-- Deactivating Wi-Fi Module,
+- Deactivating Wi-Fi Module
-- Deactivating Bluetooth Module,
+- Deactivating Bluetooth Module
-- Deactivating Update Module,
+- Deactivating Update Module
 - Deactivating UI

-## User manual
+## Guideline

 ### Initialization
 The following steps should be performed before the core software will run: